College of Computing and Software Engineering Lab Centers

 Saturday and Sunday: Closed

-If interested in working for CCSE, please check the KSU Student Job Opportunities website (http://careers.kennesaw.edu/students/handshake.php). for the following positions:
+If you are interested in working for the CCSE Lab Centers, please check the KSU student job opportunities website Handshake (http://careers.kennesaw.edu/students/handshake.php) for the following positions:

 Virtual Desktop Description